ccs_illustrationpressrelease.png

 Our Ambition

-By 2030, our goal is to develop a CO storage capacity of over 5 million tons per year in the North Sea.
-This region has the potential to become a major CCS hub for Europe, thanks to support from the European Union and the coastal states.
+By 2030, our goal is to develop a CO2 storage capacity exceeding 5 million tons per year in the North Sea.
+This region has the potential to become a key CCS hub for Europe with support from the European Union and the coastal states.

-Our flagship initiative, the TotalEnergies Project Bifrost, drives our efforts.
-Through this project, we collaborate closely with partners, including state-owned Nordsøfonden (20%).
-Our focus is on offshore CO storage licenses, leveraging existing infrastructure in the Danish North Sea while building new facilities.
-Our evaluation and appraisal work aim to transport and permanently store more than 5 Mt CO/year.
+Our aim is leveraging existing infrastructure in the Danish North Sea while building new facilities.
+Our evaluation and appraisal work aims to transport and permanently store more than 5 Mt CO2 annually .

 Expected work program towards First Injection by 2030